-If you experience your thinning hair, you could try folic acid for hair growth, or natural hair supplements.
+If you’re experiencing thinning hair, you could try folate for hair growth.
 Just like our body needs nourishment to stay healthy, our hair too needs certain nutrients to maintain a healthy growth cycle.
 These nutrients reach our scalp and hair follicles through a well-balanced and healthy diet.
-When we talk about healthy hair growth, we cannot ignore the benefits of folic acid, which is a water-soluble B vitamin.
-Like other vitamins it doesn’t promote hair growth on its own, but in conjunction with other B vitamins.
+When we talk about healthy hair growth, we cannot ignore the benefits of folate, which is a water-soluble B vitamin.
+Like other vitamins, it doesn’t promote hair growth on its own, but in conjunction with other B vitamins.
 It’s not only good for our hair, but also helps in the formation of red blood cells and maintaining a healthy body.

-A diet with sufficient folic acid can help healthier hair growth.
-If you notice you are experiencing hair loss, it could be because of folic acid deficiency.
-This B vitamin is not only beneficial to our hair, but to our overall health, by producing DNA, treating anemia as well as preventing certain types of cancer and strokes.
-It can also help control premature graying of hair, as the folic acid helps to keep red blood cell count at a normal level, keeping the hair healthy.
+A diet with sufficient folate can help healthier hair growth.
+This B vitamin is not only beneficial to our hair, but to our overall health, by producing DNA, treating anemia, as well as preventing certain types of cancer and strokes.
+It can also help control premature graying of hair, as the folate helps to keep red blood cell count at a normal level, keeping the hair healthy.

 Excellent sources of folate in natural food are green leafy vegetables, citrus fruits, avocados, okra, asparagus, beans, beets, broccoli, nuts and seeds.
-In the US, most cereal and grain products are fortified with folic acid.
+In the US, most cereal and grain products are fortified with folate.
 Eat plenty of these to help increase your hair growth rate.

-What is the Recommended Dosage of Dietary Folic Acid?
+What is the Recommended Dosage of Dietary Folate?

-Some people get enough folic acid from their normal diet, while some may need to take supplements to get enough.
-The need for folic acid increases as you get older.
+Some people get enough folate from their normal diet, while some may need to take supplements to get enough.
+The need for folate increases as you get older.
 People aged 14 and older need 400 micrograms per day.
 If you’re pregnant you should increase your intake to 500 micrograms per day.
-If you want to eat more folic acid for hair growth, talk to your doctor about the right dosage.
+If you want to eat more folate for hair growth, talk to your doctor about the right dosage.
 And if you’re getting folate through a supplement, alway use an active or methylated folate, such as Quatrefolic (which Nutrafol uses in its B-booster).